Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/README.md

 ### ℹ️ Vehicle type <sup>6</sup>

-(new) The operator should communicate what kind of vehicle it's reporting.
+The operator should communicate what kind of vehicle it's reporting.

 To decide on what vehicle type should be reported, use the [table in our dataspec](https://docs.crow.nl/deelfietsdashboard/hr-dataspec/#vehicle-types).